ChimeHQ/RelativeCollections/README.md

 ## Concepts

-All the strutures here store relative data.
+All the structures here store relative data.
 This means that a given value has some kind of dependency on the values that came before.
 If you're data fits into this model, it can help to improve the efficiency of certain operations.

 These are very similar in concept to a [Rope](https://en.wikipedia.org/wiki/Rope_(data_structure)).
 And while these structures are just a little more generalized, the terminology used is similar.
 Data is split into two components: `Value` and `Weight`.
 The `Value` is independent data.
 The `Weight` is the per-element contribution.
 The full element is reconstructed by combining all preceding elements `Weight`, along with its independent `Value`.